Enchanting stately homes in the Cotswolds: 10 you need to visit

 With its beautiful curved orangery, weathered copper dome roof and spring-fed ponds, you might be mistaken for thinking you had reached a temple in the depths of an Indian rainforest.
 But Sezincote is a slice of Southern Asian luxury found right here in the Cotswolds.

 Colonel John Cockerell was the mastermind behind the mansion and he had the overarching aim of creating a home in the Mogul style of Rajasthan.
-If you’d like to visit one of the only Mogul Indian style buildings left in Europe, Sezincote is open between May and September on Thursdays, Fridays and Bank Holidays (2.30pm – 5.30pm).
-Expect tea, cake and a tour of the house and garden.
+If you'd like to visit one of the only Mogul Indian style buildings left in Europe, Sezincote House is open between May and September on Thursdays, Fridays and Bank Holidays (2.30pm – 5.30pm) , while the gardens are open to visitors from January to November on Thursdays, Fridays and Bank Holiday Mondays (2pm to 6pm).

 Whether your tastes are historical, architectural or horticultural, this magnificent house constructed between 1607 and 1612 is bound to impress.
 Not only is it steeped in history with connections to one of the founders of the gunpowder plot, Robert Catesby, but the unspoilt building was used more recently as the set for the BBC drama Wolf Hall, the adaptation of Hilary Mantel's award-winning novel.